AvaloniaUI/avalonia-docs/docs/guides/platforms/ios/index.md

 You should always test on a real device before releasing.
 :::

-Before getting started ensure you have followed the guide [create-a-cross-platform-solution.md](../create-a-cross-platform-solution.md "mention").
+Before getting started ensure you have followed the guide [Building Cross Platform Applications](../../building-cross-platform-applications).